lights7/ai-math-to-obsidian/README.md

 ### **Default Paste Behavior**
 1. Toggle "Enable default paste conversion" in the plugin settings.
-2. Simply paste copied KaTeX content into your Obsidian editor—it's automatically converted to MathJax.
+2. Simply paste copied ChatGPT or Grok content into your Obsidian editor—it's automatically converted to MathJax.

 ### **Command Palette Actions**
 Open the Command Palette (`Ctrl + P` / `Cmd + P`) and search for the following commands:
 - **Paste with conversion**: Pastes clipboard content with conversion applied.
-- **Convert current text file**: Converts all KaTeX expressions in the current note to MathJax.
+- **Convert current text file**: Converts all KaTeX and Latex expressions in the current note to MathJax.
-- **Convert all files**: Scans and converts KaTeX expressions in all markdown files across your vault.
+- **Convert all files**: Scans and converts KaTeX and Latex expressions in all markdown files across your vault.

 ---